Quality Assurance in the Semiconductor Industry | Able

 Stainless steel tubing and other components for the manufacture of semiconductors are subjected to detailed surface analysis using Auger Electron Spectroscopy (AES), X-ray Photoelectron Spectroscopy (XPS) and Scanning Electron Microscopy (SEM) to ensure a surface is free of flaws and polished to an Ra level lower than that typically specified for parts used in aerospace and pharmaceutical manufacturing.

-• Need for minimum chromium-to-iron ration of 1.5:1 and a chromium oxide enrichment of a minimum chromium oxide-to-iron oxide ratio of 2:1.
+- Need for minimum chromium-to-iron ratio of 1.5:1 and a minimum chromium oxide-to-iron oxide ratio of 2:1.

-Highly corrosive gasses and liquids used in the manufacture of semiconductors require tubing and other wetted 316L stainless steel components to be finished with the maximum degree of corrosion resistance.
+Highly corrosive gasses and liquids used in the manufacture of semiconductors require wetted 316L stainless steel components to be finished with the maximum degree of corrosion resistance.

 Electropolishing provides enhanced resistance to corrosion by removing surface defects and enriching the chromium layer of parts manufactured from 316L stainless steel.

-By removing a highly precise layer of surface material, electropolishing creates the chrome-to-iron ratio and chromium-oxide enrichment required for wetted 316L stainless steel used in the manufacture of semiconductor components.
+By removing a highly precise layer of surface material, electropolishing achieves the chrome-to-iron ratio and chromium-oxide enrichment required for wetted 316L stainless steel used in the manufacture of semiconductor components.

 Electropolishing and Chromium Enrichment of 316L Stainless Steel for the Semiconductor Industry